pmoschos/RecyclerViewApp01/README.md

-# Movie Catalog App Overview
+# 🎥 Movie Catalog App Overview

-## MainActivity :clapper:
+## MainActivity :memo:
 `MainActivity` serves as the entry point of the app, showcasing a catalog of movies.

 ### Key Components